github/codeql/cpp/ql/src/semmle/code/cpp/ir/implementation/SSA.md

 #### Aliased SSA
 The current memory model used to construct Aliased SSA models every memory access.
 There are two kinds of `MemoryLocation`:
-- `VariableMemoryAccess` represents an access to a known `IRVariable` with a specific type, at a bit offset that may or may not be a known constant. `VariableMemoryAccess` represents any access to a known `IRVariable` even if that variable's address escapes.
+- `VariableMemoryLocation` represents an access to a known `IRVariable` with a specific type, at a bit offset that may or may not be a known constant. `VariableMemoryLocation` represents any access to a known `IRVariable` even if that variable's address escapes.
 - `UnknownMemoryLocation` represents an access where the memory being accessed is not known to be part of a single specific `IRVariable`.

 In addition, there are two different kinds of `VirtualVariable`:
 - `VariableVirtualVariable` represents an `IRVariable` whose address does not escape.
-The `VariableVirtualVariable` is just the `VariableMemoryAccess` that represents an access to the entire `IRVariable` with its declared type.
+The `VariableVirtualVariable` is just the `VariableMemoryLocation` that represents an access to the entire `IRVariable` with its declared type.
 - `UnknownVirtualVariable` represents all memory that is not covered by a `VariableVirtualVariable`.
 This includes the `UnknownMemoryLocation`, as well as any `VariableMemoryLocation` whose